 Input box Description Protocol Select the protocol with the appropriate radio button.
-Port Specify the VPN SSL listening port to be used for incoming connections.
+Port Specify the number of the VPN SSL listening port to be used for bridging.
 The same port number must be specified at the remote end of the connection.
-Address pool Specify the address range from which IP addresses are to be used for S2S connections.
-This address range must not overlap with your local networks.
-Encryption algorithm Use the drop-down list to select the encryption algorithm to use for S2S connections over VPN SSL.
+Encryption algorithm Use the drop-down list to select the encryption algorithm to use for bridging over VPN SSL.
 Key renegotiation To increase security, a VPN SSL connection renegotiates the session key while the connection is in progress.
 Enter the interval for key renegotiation in seconds.
 Compression Optional: Uncheck this box to disable LZO (Lempel-Ziv-Oberhumer, an algorithm for lossless data compression).
 This checkbox is enabled by default.